enod/enod.github.io/about.md

 title: About
 layout: page
 permalink: /about/index.html
+published: true
 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>I'm a software developer(mostly on web stack) work for startup company based in Taipei.
-I've lived in Hsinchu last 2 years and got my MSc degree from NTHU.
+<p>I'm a software developer who works for fintech startup company based in Taipei.
+I've lived in Hsinchu past 2 years and got my MSc degree from NTHU.
 At the moment I’m living in XinYi District, close to the 101 building and the entrance to Elephant Mountain.</p>

 <h2>Skills</h2>
 <b>Programming</b>